Richard-Lynch/DSA_Anton/slides/02_lab1_assignment1.md

 allocation (the `new` keyword) for this assignment - we want to dig deeper.
 We won't be using any third-party libraries.

+See Lecture 3 for example code if you need a starter.

 ###Task 1

 * Set up an environment to compile a simple C or C++ "Hello World" type program.
 You may use any compiler/IDE software.